 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Anytime I need an appetizer to bring to a party, I’m happy to have this recipe for Cowboy Caviar in my back pocket.
-It’s made with a handful of fresh veggies, plus canned beans, so it has a refreshing flavor that tastes like you spent a lot more time preparing it than you did.
+Anytime I need an appetizer to bring to a party, I’m glad I have this Cowboy Caviar recipe in my back pocket.
+It’s made with a handful of fresh veggies and canned beans, so it has a refreshing flavor that makes it seem like you spent a lot more time preparing it than you did.

 It took me several attempts to get this recipe “just right” because other recipes can call for too much vinegar or oil.